Code-Institute-Submissions/svickery-lakkafurniture/README.md

 I deployed the site by following the next steps:

 1. Logged into GitHub and located the correct repository
-2. Went into Settings at the top of my Enjoy Bristol repository
+2. Went into Settings at the top of my Lakka Furniture repository
 3. Located GitHub "Pages" in settings
 4. Selected "Master Branch" from the "Source" dropdown
 5. Page automatically refreshed, I scrolled back to "Pages" section to find the newly published site